csiro-data-school/git-intro/_episodes/01-motivation.md

 - Often you want to experiment with an idea, or work on different approaches in one file - without branching this can be messy and confusing.
 - You can simulate branching by copying the entire code to multiple places but also this will be messy and confusing.
+- (We won't cover branching today, but in a future lesson)

 ### Reproducibility